Ijero Ekiti

-Ijero Ekiti is a town in Ekiti State of Nigeria in West Africa.
-Ijero Ekiti is situated in the northwest part of Ekiti State.
+Ijero Ekiti is a town and LGA in Ekiti State of Nigeria in West Africa.
+Ijero Ekiti is situated in the northwestern part of Ekiti State.
 Ijero Ekiti is the Local Government Headquarters of Ijero.
 The main language spoken by the indigenes of Ijero Ekiti is Ekiti dialect and the Yoruba language.

 Ijero Ekiti is about seven hours drive to Abuja, The Federal Capital Territory of Nigeria, also about five hours drive to Lagos City Metropolis and about one hour drive to Ado Ekiti, the Capital of Ekiti State.

 Population and economy

 Ijero Ekiti has a population of 165,099, according to the 2006 population census.
 The Ijero people are agrarian society producing food crops such as yam, cocoyam, cassava, pepper, tomatoes, and banana.

 Ijero Ekiti has the presence of both federal and state in the town such as schools (primary and secondary), Federal Road Safety Corps and Primary Health Care, etc.